 When you’re young, rosy little cheeks are pretty adorable.
 However, as an adult, facial redness is arguably anything but charming.
 Dealing with red skin can be frustrating, embarrassing and downright baffling.

-That's why TODAY Style tapped top dermatologists to determine what causes facial redness, how to avoid it and how to get rid of it.
+That's why Shop TODAY tapped some top dermatologists to determine what causes facial redness, how to avoid it and how to treat it when it does happen.

 Why is my face red?

 There's no “one size fits all” explanation for facial redness.
 Your face can look red and irritated for many reasons.
 “What most people refer to as facial redness can be caused by a variety of different skin disorders,” said Dr. Janelle Vega, a board-certified dermatologist.

 While it’s impossible to pinpoint the cause of your facial redness every time you get a little flushed, these are some of the most common causes of red skin: